aboczek/Star-Wars-Quiz-Game/README.md

     - As user I want you to press **Play** and play the game.
     - As user I want you to be able to tell how good you have done with questions by tracking the **Score**.
     - ** placeholder for more user stories**

+## Website Goals

+- Goal of the website is to test your knowledge about Star Wars.
+- Website goal is to keep track of your score.